chenxumiao/chenxumiao.github.io/personalexperiences.md

   * Excellent Student(2018-2019, 2019-2020)
   * The third prize in The first mathematical modeling contest
   * The third prize in The third Mathematics Competition(Math I)
-  * The excellence award in The 14th College Student Innovation and Entrepreneurship Competition and the 6th China International "Internet+" College Student Innovation and Entrepreneurship Competition Intramural Selection
+  * The excellence award in Intramural Trials of The 14th College Student Innovation and Entrepreneurship Competition and the 6th China International "Internet+" College Student Innovation and Entrepreneurship Competition